gao-g/metaphor-in-context/README.md

 ## Reproduction (TODO: details to be checked)
 (Check the default hyperparameter setup)

-1. classificaiton task

-Check the main_XXX.py in the folder context.
+1. classificaiton task (classification model): Check the main_XXX.py in the folder context.

-2. sequence labeling task

-Check the main_XXX.py in the folder sequence.
+2. sequence labeling task (labeling model): Check the main_XXX.py in the folder sequence.

 Overall guideline:

-- main_XXX.py is the training and testing script for model on dataset XXX.
+- main_XXX.py is the training and testing script for classification or labeling model on dataset XXX.

-- All main_XXX.py shares the variable naming convection and similar code strucute.
+- All main_XXX.py shares the variable naming convection and similar code structure.

+- Directly run main_XXX.py would train a model on dataset XXX, and report the performance during training and the final test performance without early stop.

 - Default GPU usage is True.
 Change using_GPU to False if not using GPU.